The Ten Best Pizzerias in Naples, by Simona Piccinelli, our Italy Specialist

 Right in the heart of Spaccanapoli, the historic center of Naples, Signore Ernesto Cacialli welcomed us here with a huge smile.
 Pizzaiolo since the time he was 7 (!!!), Ernesto invited former US president Bill Clinton – who was in Naples for G8 – to taste his creations (back in 1994) and since then his pizzeria (the “president´s” pizzeria) was re-named in his honor.
 Buono!

 Salita S.Anna di Palazzo, 1- 2 (angolo via Chiaia)

-Close to the elegant Chiaia neighbourhood and to Piazza Plebiscito, this is where the mythical “pizza margherita” was invented.
+Close to the elegant Chiaia neighborhood and to Piazza Plebiscito, this is where the mythical “pizza Margherita” was invented.
 Although pizzas have apparently been around in one form or another since Ancient Roman times, Raffaele Esposito is credited with creating the Margherita.
 He worked at this very pizzeria (established in 1780) and in 1889 he was asked to bake 3 different kinds of pizza for the royal visit of King Umberto I and Queen Margherita of Savoy.
 The Queen’s favorite was a pizza that had the colors of the Italian flag: basil leaves for green, mozzarella for white, and tomatoes for red.
-Named Pizza Margherita in her honor, this is how this pizza is still universally known .
-Brandi is one of the more elegant and atmopsheric pizzerias and offer many traditional Napoletano side dishes as well.
+Named Pizza Margherita in her honor, this is how this pizza is still universally known.
+Brandi is one of the more elegant and atmospheric pizzerias and offers many traditional Napoletano side dishes as well.
 While Italians tend to drink beer with pizza, they offer some nice Falanghina white wines and Aglianico based reds here as well.

 Founded in 1936 by Salvatore Di Matteo, the pizzeria was then managed by the “scugnizzi pizzaioli” (street urchin pizzaioli kids, usually poor, going to school only when they had to and spending a lot of time hanging out in the narrow streets of Naples) that used to work for him.
 Today, it is run by Raffaele Marigliano, who 50 years ago created an amazing pizza con alici e cicinielli (anchovies and newborn very, very little fish, not produced anymore).
 Here you cannot miss the pizza fritta, a deep-fried pizza with ricotta cheese, provola cheese, tomato sauce, and sugna (lard).
 Heaven on earth!